The First Two Years of German Language

 Students beginning German at Northwestern University will find an engaging and supportive classroom environment that encourages collaboration and respects diverse learning styles.
 The courses lay the foundation for continued language development in German and opportunities to study abroad.
 By the end of the course sequence, students will be prepared to advance to the Intermediate level of language instruction.

 Students can begin their study of German during any quarter.
 The traditional sequence of 101-1,2,3 runs fall, winter, and spring.
-An intensive course begins winter quarter with 101-1 and finishes in spring with two units, 101-2 and 101-3.
-A third option allows students to begin German 101-1 during spring quarter with a special focus on music.
+A second option allows students to begin a special course on beginning German focusing on music during winter quarter , with the option of continuing in the Spring with German 101-3.

 Key features of the curriculum in Beginning German include: